OTAK theses

 Assessment procedures

-4. Once the final grade is obtained, the referee can go on to write the final review of the thesis.
-It is appreciated if the supervisor can read and give their opinion before it is uploaded into Neptun.
+Once the final grade has been determined, the referee writes the final review of the thesis.
+It is appreciated if the supervisor reviews the report and gives their opinion before it is uploaded to Neptun.

-5. As a last step of this procedure, the referee uploads the review (bírálat) with questions for the final exam into Neptun.
+The referee uploads the review along with a set of defence questions for the final exam into Neptun.

 The structure of the thesis: an empirical research paper